English Lowlands beech forests: History

+The woodbank is a specific type of hedgerow, now mostly derelict, which was used to define woodland ownership boundaries and separate woodland from farmland.
+A ditch and bank were formed along the edge of a wood and trees (such as Hornbeam) planted along the bank.
+Over the years, the trees were managed by a process called layering to form a thick strong hedge of interlocking stems.
+Most woodbanks are no longer managed and have grown up into mature multi-stemmed trees with interlocking roots, but do not provide an effective boundary.

+For many species of bird, significant estuarine habitats include the Thames and Severn estuaries, and the mid-Essex coast.

 The Mesozoic history of the area can be seen in the Jurassic Coast World Heritage Site, where about 180 Ma of fossil-rich sedimentary deposits have been exposed along a 95 mi stretch of the Dorset and East Devon coast.
 The science of palaeontology can be said to have started in large measure here, with the pioneering work of Mary Anning.

 The Great Storm of 1987 was responsible for the uprooting of some 15 million trees in this area.